kieranklaassen/kieranklaassen-com/src/_posts/the-joy-of-micro-improvement.md

 title: The Joy of Micro-Improvement
 date: "2024-04-15"
 categories: personal-development
+description: "A chance encounter in the park leads to an unexpected revelation about personal growth.
+Discover how AI is reshaping my approach to self-improvement, one tiny step at a time."
 ---

 I'm standing in the park, watching my daughter play, and a thought pops into my head: "How can I improve my posture right now?"
 A quick chat with my AI assistant, and suddenly I'm learning about anterior pelvic rotation and getting an actionable plan.
 Right there, in that moment.
 That's the joy of micro-improvement, and it's a feeling I can't get enough of.